jakerella/jquery-mockjax/README.md

 });
 ```

-_If you plan on mocking xml responses, you may also have to include
-`jquery.xmldom.js`, which can also be found in the `lib` folder._

 ### Mockjax in Depth ###

 What Mockjax does at this point is replace the `$.ajax()` method with a